SimAQ: Mitigating Experimental Artifacts in Soft X-Ray Tomography using Simulated Acquisitions: Discussion

 \subsection{Limitations}

 In real data, projections are often affected by absorption and scattering from material outside the reconstruction circle or cylinder, an effect not modeled in our current synthetic pipeline.
+Our implementation uses yeast phantoms tailored to our experimental setup; for other setups, the phantoms must be updated accordingly.

+Additionally, the phantoms produce sharp and sometimes idealized shapes, which can differ from real cellular structures that contain additional organelles with low contrast.
+This simplification may limit generalization to subtle features in experimental tomograms.

-Our current implementation also uses yeast phantoms tailored to our experimental setup; for other setups, the phantoms must be updated accordingly.
-This limitation is evident in the left panel of Figure~\ref{fig:post_processed}, where an unseen tomogram from a different experimental setup shows mitochondria misclassified as lipid droplets.
-Also, our pipeline is optimized for relatively small specimen, for which the limited depth of field of the soft X-ray microscopy is negligible \cite{selin2015tomographic}.
-For larger specimen, the simulations have to be extended to account for out-of-focus contributions in the tomograms.
+Finally, our pipeline is optimized for relatively small specimens, for which the limited depth of field of soft X-ray microscopy is negligible \cite{selin2015tomographic}.
+For larger specimens, simulations would need to account for out-of-focus contributions in the tomograms.